 - Soak your shawl in lukewarm water in a bucket or laundry sink for 15-20 mins.
 Adding a no rinse detergent like Soak is a good idea.

 - Once soaked, remove from water and press out as much water as you can with your hands.
 Pressing it against the side of the bucket or sink will get a good lot of water out.

 - Place on a dry towel and gently roll up.
 Don’t wring it out.
 Rather stomp on the towel with clean feet to remove excess water.
 You many need more than 1 dry towel.

-- Lay your shawl out on your blocking surface.
-Blocking mats are great but if you don’t have these a dry towel, clean carpet or a bed will do.
+- Lay your shawl out on your surface.
+Mats are great but if you don’t have these a dry towel, clean carpet or a bed will do.

 - Block with pins and/or wires.
-Blocking wires are fabulous for the straight edges and spine of your shawl.
+Wires are fabulous for the straight edges and spine of your shawl.

 - If using a triangular shawl, pin the spine first and carefully place around the edges.